Vegetarian Stir Fry

 by Gloria Ulmer, FL

 Ingredients: 1lb collard greens, 1 sweet onion, 2 potatoes, 2c water, 1tbsp canola oil, 1tsp salt, 1tsp pepper, 1tsp nutmeg, 14oz soy-based veggie protein, 1/2c rolled oats, 1tsp paprika powder, 1tsp ground cloves, 1tsp fennel seeds, 2tsp canola oil.
 Peel the onion and the potatoes, rinse them and cut them in small dices.
 Wash the collard greens and drain.
-In a heavy skilled while stirring quick brown the diced onion in 1tsp oil; add the salt, pepper, diced potatoes and 2 cups of water.
+In a heavy skillet while stirring quick brown the diced onion in 1tsp oil; add the salt, pepper, diced potatoes, and 2 cups of water.
 Cover and simmer at medium heat for about 8 minutes, or until the potatoes are tender.
 Mix in the collard greens and the nutmeg.
 Cover, lower the heat at medium low and cook for about 15 minutes.
 Meanwhile mix thoroughly the veggie protein, with the rolled oats, paprika powder, ground cloves and fennel seeds.
 Note: no salt is needed because the veggie protein is already salted.
 Form small sausages (makes about 15) and quick brown them on each side in a heated frying pan in 2tsp oil.
 Plate the collard greens with the sausages.
 Serves 4.
 Preparation and cooking time: 30 minutes

 by Pat Watson, NC